Index-mixed copulas: Properties of index-mixed copulas

-\end{proof} In particular, index-mixed copulas can exhibit lower and/or upper tail dependence; compare with EFGM copulas in Section~\ref{sec:EFGM:limited:dep} which are confined to be tail independent. \begin{remark}[On tail dependence bounds of pairs] With $p_k^{j_1,j_2}:=\sum_{k=1}^K p_{k,k}^{j_1,j_2}$, $k=1,\dots,K$, Proposition~\ref{prop:tail:dependence} implies the lower and upper bounds
+\end{proposition} In particular, index-mixed copulas can exhibit lower and/or upper tail dependence; compare with EFGM copulas in Section~\ref{sec:EFGM:limited:dep} which are confined to be tail independent.
+In Example~\ref{ex:ill:index:mixing:4d}, the matrix of pairwise upper tail dependence coefficients is